Prologue: Remembrance

 and I know I have witnessed the birth of my king.

-—Haft of a spear, Sanguine Field; Year unknown
+—the haft of a spear, Sanguine Field, Unknown Year

-Just a bite, she thought.
-Juice drooled over the box she had pulled out from under her bed.
-The odor used to make her sick, but now it tickled her nostrils, sweet as honey.
+Just a bite, Juice thought.
+She drooled over the box she had pulled out from under her bed.
+The smell used to make her gag.
+Now it was sweet, like fruit left too long in the sun.
 She needed it.
 She cracked open the box, hesitated, then shut it.
 No, she thought.
 I shouldn’t.

-Sunlight beamed in through the window.
-Had she really been up all night?
+Sunlight poured through the window.
+Had she stayed up all night again?

 Juice wiped the drool from the corners of her mouth and moved to wash her face.
-Bending over the water basin, she paused and stared at her reflection.
+She leaned over the water and stared.
 Burn marks covered half her face; hair didn’t grow on half her head.
 When I grow up, will I be beautiful like them?
-Images of the pretty women on the street corner and how they’d smile at the passing men filled her mind.
+She thought of the pretty women on the corner.
+How they smiled at men.
+How the men smiled back.

-A tall, lumbering figure stepped in, leaning on his single-bladed greataxe like a walking stick.
-“Gah!” he said.
-“Why does it smell like death in here?
-I told you to throw your chicken bones out once you’re done eating.”
+A tall, lumbering figure stepped in, leaning on his single-bladed greataxe like a walking stick. ”It stinks of death in here.
+Didn’t I tell you, no chicken bones left lying around?”

 Juice scratched at her cuticles and rocked back and forth on her heels. ”Sorry,” she said. ”Did Gorf come back with you?”